|Average consultation fees for paediatric dentists||$50 - $150|

-The right pediatric dentist is the one who will not only care about your children’s teeth but can also put them at ease.
+The right pediatric dentist is the one who will not only care about your children’s teeth but can also put them at ease and provide them with a positive dental experience.
 That’s why we gathered a lot of information and we share tips on how to find the right dentist for kids in Singapore.
 So, if you're looking for the right dentist for toddlers or your teenager - this article is for you!

 What is the difference between a general dentist and a pediatric dentist in Singapore?